 Off-Road With A Manual Transmission

-So before learning how to drive a stick shift vehicle off-road it is of vital importance to know how the manual gearbox and clutch functions.
+So before learning how to drive a stick shift vehicle off-road it is of vital importance to know how the manual gearbox and clutch function.
 This will allow you to better understand which gear to select to drive it correctly and also know exactly what the vehicle is telling you to do.

 With a manual gearbox, the driver decides exactly how the vehicle behaves and responds in off-road conditions.
 The driver can decide to hold the vehicle in a specific gear to climb out a steep hill or hold it in a gear for a longer period if he wants the maximum power and torque from that particular gear to overcome a large sand dune.
 You can change up sooner if you wish to drive for improved fuel economy when cruising along flat gravel roads.
 So, apart from the engagement factor of a manual (stick shift), there are other advantages such as control over MPG usage, control of the RPM range as well as the fun factor.